 The unique composition of this 46-story building was born out of the necessity to keep the Holy Ghost Church intact, which sits at the base of the building.

 Completed in 1981, this building has taken on numerous names over the years, including the MCI Building and Arco Tower.
-Now known as the Jacobs Building, this 522-foot structure held the title for the tallest building in Denver for two years until it was surpassed by the structure erected at 1801 California.
+Now known as the Jacobs Building, this 522-foot structure held the title of the tallest building in Denver for two years until it was surpassed by the structure erected at 1801 California St.

 The building, which boasts a sleek international “black box” style of architecture, is a mixed-use structure used for hotel rooms and offices.